|

 the small (16') whale (below) photographed 28 seconds earlier (by

-camera data) as it approached the boat; its head is above the surface.
+camera data) as it approached the boat; its head, but not its eye, is above the surface.

 Both images have been sharpened and brightened with